Camille Claudel (musical): Recordings

-No cast recording have been released.
+No cast recordings have been released.
 In 2004, a studio demo recording was made, starring Linda Eder and the majority of the world premiere cast.
 While it was originally thought that the recording would be released (nearly all of Wildhorn's musicals have released a concept album prior to a major production), this did not happen.

 The musical features the Linda Eder single "Gold," which was included on two of her solo albums: Gold and Broadway, My Way.
 The song was performed at the 2002 Winter Olympics in Salt Lake City, UT, and was covered by Brandi Burkhardt at several European concerts with Frank Wildhorn.